Pyotr Ilyich Tchaikovsky

 Tchaikovsky was one of six children.
 His father worked as an engineer inspecting mines.
 His mother was from a French and Russian family, so Tchaikovsky learned to read in French, German and Russian.
 He also had a French governess.

 When Peter was 14, his mother died and soon after that his governess left the family.
-Peter's father decided that Peter should study law and when he was 19 he graduated from Law School and became a lawyer in a government office.
+Peter's father decided that Peter should be sent to study law and when he was 19 he graduated from Law School and became a lawyer in a government office.
 He worked hard, but he hated the job.

 When he was 22 he left his job and went to study music full time in the new St. Petersburg Conservatory.
 After he graduated, he moved to Moscow to teach at the new conservatory there.
 It is now named for him.